-An ETD is formatted just like a traditional thesis or dissertation (with pagination, tables, figures, references, etc.), but is saved as a PDF file and submitted electronically to the college via ProQuest's UMI ETD Administrator software.
+An ETD is formatted just like a traditional thesis or dissertation (with pagination, tables, figures, references, etc.), but is saved as a PDF file and submitted electronically to the university via ProQuest's UMI ETD Administrator software.
 Once approved, your thesis or dissertation will be archived, stored, and made available via the DigitalCommons@Molloy, the library's JET catalog and ProQuest/UMI's Digital Dissertations & Theses database.